 Star Wars Galaxies Chronicles

 Created in dedication to Vik Reddy’s old SWG guild, Star Wars Galaxies Chronicles is a reflection of the game in its pre-CU stage and focuses on its history as a pioneer in the early generation of MMORPGs.
 It explains SWGEmu, the now successful reverse-engineering project by gamers who brought the game back from the dead.
-Included are archived player-written guides relevant to major aspects of the game, from the process of becoming a Jedi to the player-driven economy.
-Star Wars Galaxies Chronicles stands as a permanent snapshot back in time for all SWG veterans and as a testament to one community’s willpower to bring back those memories.
+Included are archived player-written guides relevant to key aspects of the game, from the process of becoming a Jedi to the player-driven economy.
+Star Wars Galaxies Chronicles stands as a permanent snapshot back in time for SWG veterans and as a testament to one community’s willpower to bring back those memories.

 A Guide to the Galaxy

-When it was first announced over a decade agoStar Wars Galaxies: An Empire Divided was equivalent to the holy grail.
+When it was first announced in 2000Star Wars Galaxies: An Empire Divided was equivalent to the holy grail.
 This was during a time when MMORPGs did not enjoy the mainstream status that they do today.
-Few developers explored the genre and made it accessible to a large gamerbase.
+Few developers explored the genre and made it accessible to a large gamer base.
 That did not stop the juggernauts that pioneered the MMORPG genre from taking it to the next level, like Everquest, EVE Online, and Ultima Online, to name a few.
 Star Wars Galaxies, despite a controversial run, remains one of the most memorable games in history.

 We don’t have to win, all we have to do is fight.Mace Windu

-It is my hope that these memories will withstand the test of time and the stories of all SWG veterans will never be forgotten.
+It is my hope that these memories will withstand the test of time and the stories of SWG veterans will never be forgotten.

 Crystal Valley